 - biological, genetic, and environmental factors

 can all influence how addicted the woman may be.
 These factors also impact the duration and severity of the withdrawal process.

 The substance of abuse also gets absorbed in the fetal body and causes addiction.
 Once the expecting mother stops drug usage, how long do drugs stay in a fetus system?
-It depends on the type of drug as some take a longer time to clear from the body than others.
-Eventually, the fetus may get so addicted to the substance of abuse that upon birth, the baby may undergo neonatal abstinence syndrome, a group of dangerous complications a newborn baby develops when it withdraws from certain drugs exposed to in the womb before birth.
+It depends on the type of substance as some take longer to clear from the body than others.
+Eventually, the fetus may get so addicted to the substance of abuse that upon birth, the baby may undergo neonatal abstinence syndrome, a group of dangerous complications a newborn baby develops when it withdraws from certain drugs exposed to it in the womb before birth.

 With such a wide range of adverse effects, natural detox while pregnant can be a dangerous and life-threatening strategy.
 Upon discovering that they are expecting, women may find it tempting and in the best interest of their baby to stop all drug use immediately and suddenly.
 Some search the internet for pregnancy-safe detox drinks.
 Others try holistic cleanses.
-While some drug detox liquids available in the market claim work well to cleanse the body immediately, they do not offer a solution for the overbearing craving for the drug.
+While some drug detox drinks available in the market claim to work well to cleanse the body immediately, they do not offer a solution for the overbearing craving for the drug.
 Their efficacy has no solid proof as well.